KIP 81: Implementing the on-chain governance voting method Source

 struct Tracker {

-// Tracker is only updated if trackStart <= block.number < trackEnd.
+// Balance changes are only updated if trackStart <= block.number < trackEnd.

 uint256 trackStart;